SagarJoshi73249/SagarJoshi73249.github.io/_projects/1_battery_diss.md

  **Robust Data Collection & Training:** Employed **human-in-the-loop kinesthetic teaching** and **force-enhanced demonstrations** to maximize policy learning effectiveness.

 ---
-This project showcases an advanced **AI-driven robotic disassembly framework**, combining **ROS2, motion planning, and multi-modal learning** for high-performance automation. 🚀
+This project showcases an advanced **AI-driven robotic disassembly framework**, combining **ROS2, motion planning, and multi-modal learning** for high-performance automation.
+For more information about the project, check out our [website!](https://rros-lab.github.io/diffusion-with-force.github.io/)